 - WatzekLibrary: @harryburson enjoy!

-The Watzek web site and many library resources will be unavailable or will have limited functionality from 7 a.m. to 1 p.m. this Sunday, October 12, while IT performs maintenance on L&C’s network.
+The Watzek web site and many library resources will be unavailable or will have limited functionality from 5 p.m. to midnight on Wednesday, November 26, while IT performs maintenance on L&C’s network.

 William Stafford Retrospective Exhibits

 Stafford at 100 - A Centenary Exhibit on display at the Aubrey R. Watzek Library exhibits a selection of photographs, manuscripts, books, and artifacts from the William Stafford Archives.
 The Exhibit is open from January through December 31 2014.until December 31

 Please join the students in Professor Jane Hunter’s US history research seminar as they present their theses at the end-of-semester poster session in the library atrium on Thursday, December 4 at 5 p.m.

 Watzek Screens: The Mirror